superchris/ng-rails/README.md

 Once ng-rails is *'complete'*  the version number will be made to mimic that of the latest stable build of AngularJS.

+Please keep in mind that this is the best configuration that I have found for running an AngularJS app from sprockets/rails.
+It is a tried and true method with a couple of production apps running this way.
+If you find a better way of setting something up, please contribute following the guidelines below.

 ## Contributing

 1. Fork the project.